-If you're someone that enjoys drinking coffee, it's likely that you're wondering which material is best for a coffee mug.
+The material used for coffee mugs can actually impact the taste of your brew.
+If you're someone that enjoys drinking coffee, it's good to know which material is best for a coffee mug.

-Both ceramic and porcelain mugs are popular options.
-In this guide, we'll delve into the differences between porcelain vs. ceramic mugs and provide some insight on which one's best for drinking coffee.
+Both ceramic coffee mugs and porcelain coffee mugs are popular options.
+In this guide, we'll delve into the key differences between porcelain mugs vs ceramic mugs and provide some insight on which one's best for your morning cup of coffee.

 Porcelain Mug Overview (Pros & Cons For Coffee Drinking)

 Porcelain was invented in China around 600 CE and is typically used for both hot and cold drinks.
 Porcelain coffee mugs are made from a clay mixture that’s fired in a kiln.

 In comparison to other ceramic mugs, however, it’s made from kaolin clay that’s more refined and also fired at higher temperatures - making it denser and more durable than ceramic.